-If the Measuring Head is to be installed on a T- section of the bus, it should be located a minimum distance of 4a from the joining point.

-If the Measuring Head is to be installed on a U-section of the bus, the distance between the parallel bus sections must be a minimum of 4a, and the Measuring Head should be centered between them.
+If the head is to be installed on a T- section of the bus, it should be located a minimum distance of 4a from the joining point.
+If the head is to be installed on a U-section of the bus, the distance between the parallel bus sections must be a minimum of 4a, and the head should be centered between them.